Ndife/axion-api/README.md

 ## 🛡️ ACID Transactions & Race Conditions Mitigation

-To strictly adhere to enterprise-grade RESTful API best practices, this system inherently handles **Idempotency** and **Race Conditions** out-of-the-box.
+The system handles race conditions natively for capacity-constrained operations.

-When executing endpoints like `/api/student/createStudent` or `/api/student/transferStudent`, the API interacts with both the `Student` and `Classroom` documents to enforce capacity limits (`currentStudents` vs `capacity`).
+When hitting endpoints like `/api/student/createStudent` or `/api/student/transferStudent`, the API updates both the `Student` and `Classroom` documents to strictly enforce capacity limits.
-To prevent partial fail states natively during heavy load, all multi-document operations are executed within native **MongoDB Transactions** (`session.startTransaction()`).
-If two concurrent requests attempt to claim the exact same final classroom seat, MongoDB ensures that exactly one transaction successfully commits while the other safely aborts without mutating data.
+To prevent partial fail states during concurrent requests, these multi-document operations execute inside native **MongoDB Transactions** (`session.startTransaction()`).
+If two concurrent requests attempt to claim the final classroom seat, MongoDB ensures only one transaction successfully commits while the other safely aborts.

 ---